-In observance of Christmas and New Year’s Day, we will be closed on Wednesday, December 25, 2013, and Wednesday, January 1, 2014.
+In observance of Christmas and New Year's Day, National Jewish Health Advanced Diagnostic Laboratories will officially be closed on:

-Please note that shipping providers will not deliver or pick up packages on Wednesday, December 25, and Wednesday, January 1.
+Please note that shipping providers (FedEx, UPS) will not deliver or pick up packages on Thursday, December 25, 2014, or Thursday, January 1, 2015.
 Various shipment receiving schedules have been modified to ensure specimen integrity.

 View Modified Shipping Schedule